Dollingstown F.C.: Further promotion

-Dollingstown F.C. v The Irish Football Association
+Dispute with the Irish Football Association

-In the 2010/11 season, Dollingstown was rejected a promotion into the IFA Championship 2 for allowing an ineligible player, Ashley Gregg, to play in eight league matches.
-Consequently, they were withdrew of all the points they had obtained in the matches the player took part in, and finished in 4th place instead of 1st.
+In the 2010–11 season, Dollingstown was rejected a promotion into the IFA Championship 2 for allowing an ineligible player, Ashley Gregg, who played in eight league matches.
+Consequently, they lost all the points they had obtained in the matches the player took part in, and finished in 4th place instead of 1st.
 In response, the decision was appealed by the club.
-The club ended up taking their case all the way to the High Court.
+The club ended up taking their case to the High Court.
 However, it was dismissed.
-If Dollingstown F.C. had won their case, they would have been promoted, which would lead to Chimney Corner being relegated.
-In the end, the Tandragee Rovers were crowned champions of the division instead, but did not apply for their entry to the Championship.
-Hubert Watson, Chairman of Dollingstown F.C., expressed his opinion on the incident: “I feel absolutely disgusted with the administration of football in Northern Ireland.
+If Dollingstown had won their case, they would have been promoted, which would have led to Chimney Corner being relegated.
+In the end, Tandragee Rovers were crowned champions of the division but did not apply for entry to the Championship.
+Hubert Watson expressed his opinion on the incident: “I feel absolutely disgusted with the administration of football in Northern Ireland.
 Dollingstown were transparent in everything we have done, and yet we are the ones being punished.
 The judge has decided, so it's the end of the road for us in this.
 We'll be in the Mid Ulster League this season."

-In the 2012/13 season, they narrowly missed out on a place in Championship 2 again.
+In the 2012–13 season, they narrowly missed out on a place in Championship 2 again.
 After winning the league title, they faced Northern Amateur Football League champions Newington in a two-legged play-off for promotion, and lost the tie on the away goals rule after it finished 4–4 on aggregate.
-A 3–2 home win followed by a 2–1 away defeat was not enough, and Newington were promoted at Dollingstown F.C.'s expense.
+A 3–2 home win followed by a 2–1 away defeat was not enough, and Newington were promoted at Dollingstown's expense.

-Tournament Promotion
+Promotion

-In the 2013/14 season, the club secured promotion to the NIFL Championship after winning a play-off against Brantwood.
+In the 2013–14 season, the club secured promotion to the NIFL Championship after winning a play-off against Brantwood.
 After losing the first leg 2–1 at Skegoneill Avenue, Dollingstown won the second leg 5–2 at Planters Park to ensure a 6–4 victory on aggregate.
 As a result, they were promoted to NIFL Championship 2 in place of Killymoon Rangers, who had finished bottom of Championship 2.
-They became the first club relegated from Championship 2 since its inauguration in 2009.
-In 2016 the club was relegated from the Northern Ireland Football League but as of 2017-18 season was promoted back into the league after winning Intermediate A at a canter.
+In 2016 the club was relegated from the Northern Ireland Football League but as of 2017–18 season was promoted back into the league after winning Intermediate A at a canter.